 Gospel Part 11A – Good News of the Epistle to the Hebrews Series

 Hebrews 6:4-9.
 Some said that there is no way of return for people that fell away after they became a partaker of the Holy Spirit.
-If there is disagreement about opinions, discussion will come next.
+If there is disagreement about opinions, a discussion will come next.
 First, there is nothing impossible for our merciful God not to forgive true repentance.
-2nd Blasphemy against the Holy Spirit is unforgivable, and that is a piece of given knowledge, but if there is no blasphemy there is no sin committed to being forgiven.
-3rd Forgiveness is commanded by God: John says “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”— 1 John 1:9.
+2nd Blasphemy against the Holy Spirit is unforgivable, and that is a piece of given knowledge, but if there is no blasphemy, there is no sin committed to being forgiven.
+3rd, Forgiveness is commanded by God: John says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”— 1 John 1:9.
 In Luke 17:4, Jesus says “that you should forgive someone seven times in one day.”
-God said it and Jesus said it.
-So forgiveness is a divine act.
+God said it, and Jesus said it.
+So Forgiveness is a divine act.
 In Matthew 6:14-15—”For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.”
 (NIV)

 God is all in all.